New Orleans’ French Quarter Festival 2011 – Hour 2

 French Quarter Festival is a free, annual music festival held in early April, located in the historic French Quarter of New Orleans, Louisiana.
-Founded in 1983 with the first festival held in 1984, the festival features primarily New Orleans music, such as jazz, blues, and zydeco from hundreds of local musicians, as well as food from dozens of New Orleans restaurants.
+Founded in 1983 with the first festival held in 1984, the festival features primarily City music, such as jazz, blues, and zydeco from hundreds of local musicians, as well as food from dozens of city restaurants.

 This festival has charmed New Orleanians since it first began in 1984, designed to remind locals how fabulous and fun the French Quarter can be.
 Stages are set up at every corner, cuisine from the city’s finest restaurants fills booths in Jackson Square and beyond.
 This grand fete has evolved into something everyone adores – visitors and locals alike.
 During French Quarter Festival, more than 20 stages throughout the French Quarter perform local music and represent genres from traditional and contemporary jazz to R&B, New Orleans funk, brass bands, folk, gospel, Latin, Zydeco, classical, cabaret, and international.